Can a Small Model Learn to Look Before It Leaps? Dynamic Learning and Proactive Correction for Hallucination Detection: Experiments

-We employ GPT-4o mini as the teacher model to generate trajectories, selected for its proven high capability in complex fact checking tasks \cite{xie2024fire}.
-For trajectory diversity, we use a decoding temperature of 1.0 and top-p of 1.0.
-We then distill three leading open source models: Qwen2.5-7B-Instruct \cite{qwen2025qwen25technicalreport}, Llama3.1-8B-Instruct \cite{grattafiori2024llama}, and Mistral-8B-Instruct \cite{jiang2024mixtral}.
-The student models are fine-tuned on the trajectories using LoRA, with a rank of 8, $\alpha$ of 32, and a learning rate of 1e-4.
+\paragraph{Implementation Details} We employ GPT-4o mini as the teacher model to generate diverse trajectories with decoding temperature 1.0 and top-p 1.0, selected for its proven high capability in fact checking \cite{xie2024fire}.
+We distill three open source models: Qwen2.5-7B-Instruct \cite{qwen2025qwen25technicalreport}, Llama3.1-8B-Instruct \cite{grattafiori2024llama}, and Mistral-8B-Instruct \cite{jiang2024mixtral}.
+The student models are finetuned on the trajectories using LoRA, with a rank of 8, $\alpha$ of 32, a learning rate of 1e-4 and hyperparameters $\lambda = 0.1$, $K = 2$, $\theta_{\text{corr}} = 0$.
 For fair comparison, the temperature for all models is set to 0.0 during evaluation to ensure deterministic outputs.